-Add a name to your ad a unit, and press on “create”.
+Add a name to your ad unit, and press on “create”.

 Now you will get a code that you must paste on your blog.
 Select and copy the code.

-There are 2 ways to do it.
+There are two ways to do it.
 You can add the code manually or you can use a plugin.

 First, let’s see how you can add the code manually.